kaneezfatima11/IDS576deeplearning_projects/README.md

 # IDS576deeplearning_projects
-All projects for deep learning and neuralnets
+All projects for deep learning and neural nets